hongrui16/3DHandPoseEstimation/README.md

 # DenoisingDiffusion3DHandPoseEstimation
-This is the implementation code for the paper titled ["Denoising Diffusion for 3D Hand Pose Estimation from Images"](https://arxiv.org/abs/2308.09523).
+This an implementation code for 3D hand pose edtimation, and some parts of the work are based on the paper titled ["Denoising Diffusion for 3D Hand Pose Estimation from Images"](https://arxiv.org/abs/2308.09523).

 <!--
 ## Install library packages